obogoni/win-setup/README.md

-Simple scripts and config files to setup a development environment on Windows.
+Simple scripts and config files that may be useful to setup a development environment on Windows